Attendance Matters

 Children thrive on routine, and do not like to stand out from their friends.
 Having to join the class when everybody else is settled and ready to learn can embarrass and worry many children.
 Just five minutes late will mean they may have missed the opportunity to share important news or messages with their teacher, who is trying to introduce the learning for the day.
 A regular five minutes a day adds up to a whole three days a year!
 Ten minutes late and the most important learning for the day is often lost as the child will be arriving after tasks have been introduced, and are starting the day at a disadvantage.

+All external doors and gates will be locked at 8:55am.
+By this time all children should be in class and parents off the site.
 Children who arrive after 8:55am will have to enter school via the main reception and report to a member of the school office team.
 All children arriving at school after the 8:55am will be registered as late.

 Attendance – Every day counts!
 Missing school is missing out!